 Public health crises such as pandemics or similar outbreaks could adversely impact our business, the business operations of third parties on whom we rely and our ongoing or planned research and development activities.
-While progress has been made in the fight against the ongoing COVID-19 pandemic, including the broad dissemination and administration of vaccines in certain countries, the COVID-19 pandemic has continued globally, including in all 50 states within the United States, including Philadelphia, Pennsylvania where our primary office and laboratory space, as well as certain of our CMO partners, are located.
-The COVID-19 pandemic has continued to evolve as new variants of COVID-19 have been identified and spread, which have led to various responses, including government-imposed quarantines, travel restrictions and other public health safety measures in response to the emergence of new variants.
+New variants of COVID-19 have been identified and spread, which have led to various responses, including government-imposed quarantines, travel restrictions and other public health safety measures in response to the emergence of new variants.
 The extent to which COVID-19 will continue to impact our operations or those of our third party partners will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the pandemic, new information that may emerge concerning the severity of COVID-19, the impact of new strains of the virus, the effectiveness, availability and utilization of vaccines and treatments and the actions to contain COVID-19 or treat its impact, among others.
-Further, since the beginning of the COVID-19 pandemic, several vaccines for COVID-19 have received Emergency Use Authorization by the FDA and a number of those later received marketing approval.
-Additional vaccines may be authorized or approved in the future.
+Further, since the beginning of the COVID-19 pandemic, several vaccines for COVID-19 have been developed, authorized or approved and additional vaccines may be authorized or approved in the future.
 The resultant demand for vaccines and potential for manufacturing facilities and materials to be commandeered under the Defense Production Act of 1950, or equivalent foreign legislation, may make it more difficult to obtain materials or manufacturing slots for the products needed for our clinical trials, which could lead to delays in these trials.